singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 Ultimately, the key concept to remember is that only one synchronized method can be in execution per instance of that object.
 Other threads can execute non-synchronized methods on that instance, or they can execute any method on a different instance of the object.

 **15.7  FizzBuzz:**  In the classic problem FizzBuzz, you are told to print the numbers from 1  to n.
-However, when the number is divisible by 3, print "Fizz''.
-When it is divisible by 5, print "Buzz''.
-When it is divisible by 3 and 5, print"FizzBuzz''.
+However, when the number is divisible by 3, print "Fizz".
+When it is divisible by 5, print "Buzz".
+When it is divisible by 3 and 5, print "FizzBuzz".
 In this problem, you are asked to do this in a multithreaded way.
 Implement a multithreaded version  of FizzBuzz with four threads.
-One thread checks for divisibility of 3 and prints"Fizz''.
-Another thread is responsible for divisibility of 5 and prints"Buzz''.
-A third thread is responsible for divisibility of 3 and 5 and prints"FizzBuzz''.
+One thread checks for divisibility of 3 and prints "Fizz".
+Another thread is responsible for divisibility of 5 and prints "Buzz".
+A third thread is responsible for divisibility of 3 and 5 and prints "FizzBuzz".
 A fourth thread does the numbers.

 SOLUTION